MicrosoftDocs/PlayReady/Docs/Overview/initialization.md

 Another initialization may also be performed again at regular intervals (like every month) or at particular events (like every time the device gets a major OS update), or very frequently (like every time the device boots).
 An application should not make any assumptions regarding how often a device is re-initialized (or re-individualized / re-activated / re-provisioned).

-## Windows 10 devices and Xbox
+## Windows 10/11 devices and Xbox

-Windows 10 and Xbox One / One S / One X use PlayReady Remote Provisioning, per application.
+Windows 10/11 and Xbox One / One S / One X / Series S / Series X use PlayReady Remote Provisioning, per application.

 This means the device will, at some point, contact a Microsoft server (`xxx.microsoft.com`) to retrieve the PlayReady Client Initialization data over the Internet, typically the first time an application requiring DRM is run.
 This provisioning is done separately for each application.
-For web apps running in Microsoft Edge, provisioning is done separately for each web domain.
+For web apps running in Microsoft Edge, provisioning is done separately for each web domain (more details in [Edge Privacy Whitepaper](https://docs.microsoft.com/en-us/microsoft-edge/privacy-whitepaper/#digital-rights-management-and-media-licenses)).

 In addition, as stated above, re-provisioning may occur at any time: every month on some devices, at every reboot on others, or less frequently on others.
 An application should not make any assumptions regarding how often a device is re-provisioned, and it should not use the PlayReady Client Initialization data (including the PlayReady Client Certificate or the Client ID) to uniquely identify a unit.